 After developing the product at Moving Metrics for three years, Chris decided to move on.
 He worked with CoachUp, a service that connects athletes with private coaches, for eight months as a lead designer.

-In his free time, Chris enjoys playing Ultimate Frisbee with friends.
+In his free time, Chris enjoys playing Ultimate Frisbee with friends and catching up on the latest news in his industry.
 Check out his other websites to learn more about him.